Nidhi-dwivedi/Sorting-Visualizer/README.md

 ```

 ## Controls
- **Use the Tkinter interface to:**
+-**Use the Tkinter interface to:**
  - Set the array size.
  - Choose the sorting algorithm.
  - Adjust the visualization speed.
  - Toggle grid lines on/off.
- **Click the "Start" button to begin the visualization.**
+- **Click the "Start" button to begin the visualization.**
- **click the "Quit" button to exit.**
+- **click the "Quit" button to exit.**

 ## File Structure
 - main.py: The main entry point that handles the GUI and sorting logic.